kubernetes/test-infra/boskos/client/README.md

 // Acquire asks boskos for a resource of certain type in certain state, and set the resource to dest state. func (c *Client) Acquire(rtype string, state string, dest string) (string, error)

-// ReleaseAll returns all resource hold by the client back to boskos and set them to dest state. func (c *Client) ReleaseAll(dest string) error
+// ReleaseAll returns all resources hold by the client back to boskos and set them to dest state. func (c *Client) ReleaseAll(dest string) error

-// ReleaseOne returns one of owned resource back to boskos and set it to dest state. func (c *Client) ReleaseOne(name string, dest string) error
+// ReleaseOne returns one of owned resources back to boskos and set it to dest state. func (c *Client) ReleaseOne(name string, dest string) error

 // UpdateAll signals update for all resources hold by the client. func (c *Client) UpdateAll(state string) error

-// UpdateOne signale update for one of the resource hold by the client. func (c *Client) UpdateOne(name string, state string) error
+// UpdateOne signale update for one of the resources hold by the client. func (c *Client) UpdateOne(name string, state string) error

 // Reset will scan all boskos resources of type, in state, last updated before expire, and set them to dest state.